CasaJasmina/Yun_Thermostat/README.md

 ##Loading sketches
 [Here](https://github.com/CasaJasmina/Yun_Thermostat/tree/master/Thermostat-relay) you can find a really basic Arduino sketch ready to be loaded.</br>
-In order to read values from the sensor you have to import the [library](https://github.com/adafruit/DHT-sensor-library).
+In order to read values from the sensor you have to import this [library](https://github.com/adafruit/DHT-sensor-library).

 ##Notes about the sensor
 <img src="http://www.electroschematics.com/wp-content/uploads/2015/02/DHT22-PinOut.png" width="200" /></br>